pubnub/typescript-ref-app-team-chat/README.md

     A web browser should automatically open [http://localhost:3000](http://localhost:3000), and you can explore your very own Team Chat app!

+## Documentation

+We've included additional documentation and a detailed tutorial for building a chat app with React, Redux, and PubNub.
+You can view it in the `/docs` directory or run the documentation site locally.

+### Running the docs website

+1. If you haven't already, clone the GitHub repository

+    ```bash
+    git clone git@github.com:pubnub/typescript-ref-app-team-chat.git
+    ```

+1. Install the dependencies

+    ```bash
+    cd typescript-ref-app-team-chat/website
+    npm install
+    ```

+1. Run the docs website locally.

+    ```bash
+    npm start
+    ```
+    If the chat app is already running, you may be asked to accept a different port.
+Your browser should open to [http//localhost:3000](http://localhost:3000) where you can find the tutorial and docs.

 ## Further Information

-Checkout the comprehensive [Tutorial](https://www.pubnub.com/blog/build-a-fully-featured-react-chat-app/) or visit the [PubNub Chat Docs](https://www.pubnub.com/docs/chat) page for more information about how to use the React and Redux SDKs to add in-app chat to your applications.
+Checkout [PubNub Chat Docs](https://www.pubnub.com/docs/chat) page for more information about how to use the React and Redux SDKs to add in-app chat to your applications.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Special thanks to Martin Lagrange, Elvis Wolcott, and Mark Erikson.